 Name, contact information and date of birth of all occupants;

-Disclosure by all occupants of all convicted Sexual Offenses and a brief description of the situation and/or continuing compliance requirements.
+Disclosure by all occupants of all convicted Sexual Offenses, abuse or violent crimes, felonies, and a brief description of the situation and/or continuing compliance requirements.

 The Housing Department shall review each application to determine if the application is complete and if the Applicant is eligible.